AnjKal/NLP-SchemeAnalyzer/README.md

 *   **My Documents:** A gallery of all unique documents a user has ever uploaded, allowing for quick access to start new analysis sessions.

 ### 4. Information & FAQ
-*   A dedicated, accessible page explaining all features, answering common questions, and detailing the "how-to" of the application to ensure users can get the most out of the platform.
+*   A dedicated, accessible page explaining all features of the government poverty relief scheme analyzer, answering common questions about how to use the platform, and clarifying what types of government documents can be analyzed.

 ## 4. Technical Implementation & Architecture